Skip to main content

 note

-The on-screen slider currently runs from 0 to 30 dBm; it's being aligned with the hardware's real floor of +10 dBm (tracked in TRA-391).
+The on-screen slider currently runs from 0 to 30 dBm; alignment with the hardware's real floor of +10 dBm is in progress.

 The Advanced Settings section (collapsed by default) holds session/query tuning for denser environments.
 Most users won't need to touch it.